 - Limited range of motion

-- Irritation in the tendon on the outside of foot
+- Irritation in the tendon on the outside of the foot

-Medication and orthotics: The doctors may prescribe you oral anti-inflammatory medication to reduce
+- Medication and orthotics: The doctors may prescribe you oral anti-inflammatory medication to reduce pain and inflammation.

 - They may also recommend the use of foot orthotics to maintain the stability of the foot joint.

 - Protective pad may also be prescribed to prevent the irritation from the shoes.